 The topography of the Property is characterized by relatively flat terrain and some undulating areas towards the rear of the property where it drops off towards the Big Wash.
 The property generally slopes gently downward from north to south.
 Elevations range from approximately 2,796 feet above sea level at the northern corner to approximately 2,764 feet above sea level at the existing culvert near the southern corner of the property.
-The Property does not contain any hillside conservation areas, rock outcrops, regulated slopes of 25% or greater, or other significant topographic features.
+The Property is subject to the hillside district per Section 1.3(J)(1) the Rancho Vistoso PAD, but no slopes that meet the criteria for needing a trade or being preserved meet the criteria onsite.
 See Exhibit II-C-1: Topography.